openstack-archive/senlin/doc/source/developer/policies/region_v1.rst

 of the action.

 The output from the parser may indicate an invalid combination of input values.
-If that is the case, the policy check failes with the action's ``data`` set to something like the following example:
+If that is the case, the policy check fails with the action's ``data`` set to something like the following example:

 ::